FRONTIERS

 MORE

-President, North Carolina Community College System (NCCCS)
+President, North Carolina Community College System

-Dr. Jeffrey A. Cox is the 11th president of the North Carolina Community College System.
+Dr. Jeffrey A. Cox is the 11th President of the North Carolina Community College System.
 A native of Alleghany County, North Carolina, he brings three decades of academic and leadership experience.

-In 2005, he became Superintendent of Schools for Alleghany County, achieving remarkable academic success.
+In 2005, Jeff became Superintendent of Schools for Alleghany County, achieving remarkable academic success.
 He was appointed to state education boards and received an Aspen Presidential Fellowship for Community College Excellence in 2017 while serving as the President of Wilkes Community College.
-Cox, along with his wife Reba and their three sons, Dylan, Evan, and Zack, continues to make impactful contributions to education.
+Dr. Cox, along with his wife Reba and their three sons, Dylan, Evan, and Zack, continues to make impactful contributions to education.

 MORE